Big Tobacco is at it again

 In June 2017, the San Francisco Board of Supervisors unanimously passed an ordinance to restrict the sale of flavored tobacco products, including menthol cigarettes.
 Mayor Ed Lee signed the ordinance into law; it was the last health initiative he signed before his passing.

-San Francisco is joined by other Bay Area cities to end the sale of all flavored tobacco products, including flavored e-cigarettes, cigars and menthol cigarettes.
+San Francisco is joined by other Bay Area cities in ending the sale of all flavored tobacco products, including flavored e-cigarettes, cigars and menthol cigarettes.
 Some of our partners include:

 African American Tobacco Control Leadership Council